 Save Money on Food

 If you want to protest the high prices, bring your own food.
+The only catch is you do have to fit your food in a gallon ziplock bag.
+Clear bags are the standard in most stadiums now and so is the gallon bag for outside food.
 You can also bring in sealed bottles of water.

 Food You Shouldn’t Miss at Kauffman Stadium

-Remember we are talking about value, so this will cost you a little more but if you are going to buy something, don't spend 5 bucks on crap if 10 bucks can get you a flavor explosion.
-You know what I am saying?
+Remember we are talking about value, so this will cost you a little more but if you are going to buy something, don’t spend 5 bucks on crap if 10 bucks can get you a flavor explosion.
+Do you know what I am saying?

 2. Craft and Draft: out by section 301, this stop offers one of the best beer selections in all of MLB.
-Local brews as well as international options are available by bottle and on tap, and there's so much variety that there's something for everyone.
+Local brews, as well as international options, are available by the bottle and on tap, and there’s so much variety that there’s something for everyone.